Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	; rax = -5
 	; rdx = 0

-	; Here, we could theoretically implement a procedure to transform -5 ; into a printable version and then print the value.
-However, we'll ; cover that later.
-It's crucial to remember that we can't simply add ; '0' to -5 with the goal of transforming it into a printable version ; because the binary content of -5 and 5 is completely different.
+	; Here, we could theoretically
+	; implement a procedure to
+	; transform -5
+	; into a printable version and
+	; then print the value.
+However,
+	; we'll cover that later.
+It is
+	; crucial to remember that we
+	; can't simply add '0' to -5 with
+	; the goal of transforming it
+	; into a printable version
+	; because the binary content of
+	; -5 and 5 are completely different.

+	; Due to it being impossible to
-	; Since we can't directly print a negative number, a new trick will ; be introduced to you.
+	; directly print a negative number,
+	; you will learn a new trick.

-	; The 'neg' opcode negates the value of 'rax'.
-If 'rax' originally ; held the number -5, its contents will now be 5. neg rax
+	; The 'neg' opcode negates the
+	; value of 'rax'.
+If 'rax'
+	; originally held the number -5,
+	; its contents will now be 5.
+	neg rax

 	; transform to a printable version